Why standard deviation is not an appropriate measure of risk?

 What happens when standard deviation is greater than the mean?

-READ ALSO: What is contactless biometric?
+READ ALSO: What is your greatest accomplishment answer?

 It’s actually possible for the standard deviation to be greater than its mean, and this results in a high coefficient of variation (CV) between treatment values.
 It depicts an abnormal distribution of a set of data and their deviation from the mean value.